ParthoKumar-27/SuperShop_Bangladesh/README.md

 ## 2. FOLDER STRUCTURE

-Create a folder called `supershop-web` anywhere on your PC.
-Inside it, create exactly this layout:
+Create a folder called `supershop-web` anywhere on your PC Inside it, create exactly this layout:

 ```